Skipping Faulty Records in Spring Batch – A Complete, Practical, and Modern Guide

 @Override

-public Employee process(Employee employee) throws Exception {
+public Employee process(Employee employee) {

 if (employee.getEmail() == null || !employee.getEmail().contains("@")) {